-You can also test different web pages to find out which options are the most valuable for customers.
+You can also test different web pages to find out which options bring the most value for customers.
 This can help you decide on a final personalization design that's exciting and functional.
-If you're looking for an all-in-one software package that's easy to use and scalable, check out HubSpot.
+If you're looking for an all-in-one software package that's easy to use and scalable, HubSpot is a smart choice.

 Price: Contact for pricing

 Ecommerce platform Barilliance offers tools to personalize online storefronts.
-Options, like relevant recommendations, can help reduce shopping cart abandonment and close more sales.
-With Barilliance, you can optimize and customize shopping trips for every visitor.
+Options, like relevant recommendations, can help you reduce shopping cart abandonment.
+With Barilliance, you can optimize and personalize shopping trips for every visitor.